earthtoolsmaker/pyronear-mlops/README.md

 commonly CLI interfaces to the library code.

-### Makefile

-A Makefile makes it easy to prepare commands and execute them in a DAG fashion.

 ## DVC

 DVC is used to track and define data pipelines and make them reproducible.
 See `dvc.yaml`.

 ## MLFlow

-An MLFlow server is running when running
-ML experiments to track hyperparameters and performances and to streamline model selection.
+An MLFlow server is running when running ML experiments to track hyperparameters and performances and to streamline model selection.